radius-project/docs/docs/content/author-apps/dev-environment/initialize-environment.md

 ## Overview

-A Radius development environment is basic environment that enables you to quickly get started with Radius and start authoring your application locally.
-The dev environments are also preloaded with a set of development [recipes]({{< ref "author-apps/recipes" >}}) that enables you to use light weight containers for the commonly used services such as databases, message queues, etc in your application.
+A Radius development environment is a basic environment that enables you to quickly get started with Radius and start authoring your application locally.
+The dev environments are also preloaded with a set of development [recipes]({{< ref "author-apps/recipes" >}}) that enables you to use lightweight containers for commonly used services such as databases, message queues, etc in your application.

 ## Pre-requisites